 Slide the top of the fascia (the side with two prongs facing away from the front face) into the fascia rails attached to the chassis in the two top corners.
 Push the bottom fascia lip above the chassis base.
+The prongs of the fascia may need to be adjusted for the Fascia to sit properly.
 The fascia MUST now be flush with the wall.

-F2 Locating Wall Mount Cradle for Remote

-The appliance's remote contains the thermostat that will sense the room temperature and communicate this back to the heater via radio frequency.
+F2 Locating Wall Mount Cradle for Remote The appliance's remote contains the thermostat that will sense the room temperature and communicate this back to the heater via radio frequency.
 A wall mount cradle has been provided for the wireless control and where possible the control should be housed in this cradle.

-The location of this cradle should be decided by taking into account the following factors:

-Simple and convenient access for the user

-Away from air flow and drafts through the room

-The parts of the room that people are likely to spend time

-Away from direct sun light

-A suitable distance away from the heater

-Ideally 1.2m to 1.5m from the floor
+The location of this cradle should be decided by taking into account the following factors: Simple and convenient access for the user Away from air flow and drafts through the room The parts of the room that people are likely to spend time Away from direct sun light A suitable distance away from the heater Ideally 1.2m to 1.5m from the floor away from the heater.